Highway to Hell: Background

-The producer Atlantic paired the band with was South African-born Eddie Kramer, best known for his pioneering work as engineer for Jimi Hendrix but also for mega-bands Led Zeppelin and Kiss.
+The label paired the band with South African-born Eddie Kramer, best known for his pioneering work as engineer for Jimi Hendrix but also for mega-bands Led Zeppelin and Kiss.
 Kramer met the band at Criteria Studios in Miami, Florida but, by all accounts, they did not get on.
 Geoff Barton quotes Malcolm Young in Guitar Legends magazine: "Kramer was a bit of a prat.
 He looked at Bon and said to us, 'Can your guy sing?'
 He might've sat behind the knobs for Hendrix, but he's certainly not Hendrix, I can tell you that much."
 Former AC/DC manager Michael Browning recalls in the 1994 book Highway to Hell: The Life and Times of AC/DC Legend Bon Scott, "I got a phone call from Malcolm in Florida, to say, 'This guy's hopeless, do something, he's trying to talk us into recording that Spencer Davis song,' 'Gimme Some Lovin',' 'I'm a Man,' whatever it was."
 Browning turned to Zambian-born producer Robert John "Mutt" Lange to step in.
 Lange was best known for producing the Boomtown Rats number-one hit "Rat Trap" and post-pub rock bands like Clover, City Boy, and Graham Parker.
 In 1979, singer Bon Scott told Rock Australia Magazine, "Three weeks in Miami and we hadn't written a thing with Kramer.
 So one day we told him we were going to have a day off and not to bother coming in.
 This was Saturday, and we snuck into the studio and on that one day we put down six songs, sent the tape to Lange and said, 'Will you work with us?'"
 The band had also signed up with new management, firing Michael Browning and hiring Peter Mensch, an aggressive American who had helped develop the careers of Aerosmith and Ted Nugent.